gartenriese2/mapcity/doc/README.md

 Documentation
 =============

-The mapcity documentation will be created with [Doxygen](http://www.stack.nl/~dimitri/doxygen/).
+The mapcity documentation can be created with [Doxygen](http://www.stack.nl/~dimitri/doxygen/).

-TODO:
+- install Doxygen
-- create doxygen configuration files
+- from the build directory, run "cmake .." followed by "make doc"
-- prepare cmake to include doxygen if it is present on the target machine
+- open "build/doc/html/index.html"